Azure/azureml-examples/sdk/assets/data/README.md

 df.index_columns("store_location")
 ```

 In this scenario if you make the data a sharable `uri_folder` asset for other team members, the responsibility to infer the schema falls on the *consumers* of this data asset.
-Unlike the simple case of `pd.read_csv(path, sep=",")`, the consumers of the data will need to figure out more Python code independently (or use a VCS like Git to share code) in order to materialize the data into a table of rows and columns (`DataFrame`).
-This can cause issues under the following circumstance:
+Unlike a simple case of `pd.read_csv(path, sep=",")`, the consumers of the data will need to figure out more Python code independently to materialize the data into a table of rows and columns.
+This can cause problems when:

 1. **the schema changes** - for example a column name changes - all consumers of the data must update their code independently.
 Other examples can be type changes, columns being added/removed, encoding change etc.
 1. **the data size increases** - the data is growing and gets too big to process with pandas.
 In this case all the consumers of the data need replace their pandas code and switch to PySpark, which involves having to learn `pandas_udf` in Spark.

+Because all the consumers will need to update their code.
 This is where `mltable` can help because the responsibility to *explicitly* define the schema of the data falls on the *producer* and there is a unified API to consume the data in Pandas/Spark/Dask.
 The schema is defined in an MLTable file:

 ```yaml
 type: mltable